rackerlabs/rackspace-how-to/content/rackspace-email/edit-dns-in-the-cloud-office-control-panel.md

     <img src="{% asset_path rackspace-email/edit-dns-in-the-cloud-office-control-panel/dns_settings.png %}" />

-4. Edit your DNS records.
-The following is an example of the initial DNS record set up to start receiving email at Rackspace Cloud Office.
+4. Edit your DNS records to match following example.
+This is the initial DNS record set up to start receiving email at Rackspace Cloud Office.

     <img src="{% asset_path rackspace-email/edit-dns-in-the-cloud-office-control-panel/rackspace_dns_setup.png %}" />

     **Warning**: Changes to your DNS impacts other services tied to your domain such as website hosting and will cause service disruption if not performed properly.

 5. After you have completed your edits, click **Save**.

-If your DNS is hosted elsewhere, reference **Set up DNS records for Cloud Office email** for instructions.
+If your DNS is hosted elsewhere, see [Set up DNS records for Cloud Office email](/how-to/set-up-dns-records-for-cloud-office-email).